- Public Works

 Water is necessary for the sustenance of human life.
-While we, in the Rogue Valley use the Rogue River for our water supply it is not a limitless resource.
-Lately, every year the Rogue River levels drop and it costs more to process the water supply into clean drinking water.
+While we, in Grants Pass use the Rogue River for our water supply it is not a limitless resource.
+It costs more to process our water supply into clean drinking water.

 Water: Essential.
 Reliable.
 Invaluable